top of page

 Michieletto enhanced the role of Amore and converted the character into a magician, brought to life by Josefine Mindus with a sweet and clear soprano.

-From 2020 to 2023, Swedish soprano Josefine Mindus was a member of the international opera studio of Komische Oper Berlin.
-There she sang, amongst other roles, Papagena Die Zauberflöte, Amore Orfeo ed Euridice, Zerlina Don Giovanni, First Wood Nymph Rusalka, Atalanta Xerxes and Euridice L’Orfeo.
-In the summer of 2022 Josefine made her Swedish debut at Vadstena Castle in the leading role of Bess McNeil in the Nordic premiere of Mazzolis Breaking the Waves.
+From 2020 to 2023, Josefine was a member of the International Opera Studio at Komische Oper Berlin, under intendant Barrie Kosky.
+During these seasons she performed a wide range of repertoire including Papagena (Die Zauberflöte), Zerlina (Don Giovanni), First Wood Nymph (Rusalka), Atalanta (Xerxes), and Euridice (L’Orfeo).
+In the summer of 2022 she made her Swedish stage debut at Vadstena Castle as Bess McNeil in the Nordic premiere of Missy Mazzoli’s Breaking the Waves.

-Josefine was born outside of Stockholm, Sweden, into a music-loving family.
-After completing her composition studies at Gotlands Tonsättarskola in 2014, she decided to focus fully on singing and enrolled at Vadstena Folkhögskola where she studied Lied with Monica Thomasson and Magnus Svensson.
-She graduated from the Hochschule für Musik, Theater und Medien Hannover in 2021, where she studied singing with Marek Rzepka and Lied with Jan-Philip Schulze.
-Important coaches throughout the years have been tenor Erik Årman, John Norris and Caren van Oijen.
+Josefine was born outside of Stockholm, Sweden, in a music-loving family.
+After completing her composition studies at Gotlands Tonsättarskola in 2014, she decided to fully focus on singing, beginning at Vadstena Folkhögskola where she studied Lied with Monica Thomasson and Magnus Svensson.
+She graduated from the Hochschule für Musik, Theater und Medien Hannover in 2021, studying with Marek Rzepka and Jan-Philip Schulze, and has been guided over the years by mentors such as Erik Årman, John Norris and Caren van Oijen.

-Josefine Mindus graduated from Gotlands Tonsättarskola in 2014 and has continued composing since.
-In 2016 Josefine collaborated on an opera for children with baritone Richard Sandblom, which premiered in Vadstena Gamla Teater, Sweden.
-In 2013, her piece Ingångstrall was sung by Stockholm's Musikgymnasium Chamber Choir in the annual opening of the Swedish parliament.
-The piece accompanied the entrance of the Swedish Royal Family and the Prime Minister.
-Since then, the piece has been performed by many choirs in Sweden and had its South Korean debut in July 2021.
+Josefine graduated from Gotlands Tonsättarskola in 2014 and has continued composing ever since.
+In 2016, she co-created a children’s opera together with baritone Richard Sandblom, which premiered at Vadstena Gamla Teater.
+Her choral work Ingångstrall was performed by Stockholm's Musikgymnasium Chamber Choir at the annual opening of the Swedish parliament in 2013, accompanying the entrance of the Swedish Royal Family and the Prime Minister.
+The piece has since been performed by many choirs in Sweden and made its South Korean debut in 2021.

-Whenever her schedule allows it, Josefine sits by the piano and composes, mostly music for her own instrument.
-It is her dream to compose more operas in the future.
-Don’t hesitate to contact Josefine for sheet music.
+Whenever her schedule allows it, Josefine sits by the piano and composes – mostly for her own voice.
+It is her dream to write more operas in the future.
+Don’t hesitate to get in touch for sheet music.

 bottom of page